 Dining and Hospitality

 Bellewstown take corporate bookings from groups of 4 to 400 people on a race day.
-Their corporate hospitality package includes reserved seats in a marquee, a race slip, a meal, including either BBQ or a buffet, advice from a racing expert, a higher viewing space in which to watch the races, tote facilities, full bar service, as well as post racing entertainment.
+Their corporate hospitality package tends to include reserved seats in a marquee, a race slip, a meal (including either BBQ or a buffet), advice from a racing expert, a higher viewing space in which to watch the races, tote facilities, full bar service, as well as post racing entertainment.